 SBC invited tenders for a new phase of slope monitoring on 24 July 2013, with separate contracts for data collection and data analysis being let.
-Contracts covering an initial three-year programme were awarded on 3 September 2013 to JBA Consulting Ltd and Halcrow Group Ltd (a CH2M company), for data collection and data analysis respectively.
+Contracts covering an initial three-year programme were awarded on 3 September 2013 to JBA Consulting Ltd and Halcrow Group Ltd (now Jacobs), for data collection and data analysis respectively.
 JBA undertook the first data collection exercise in November 2013.
 A two-year extension to the project was awarded to the incumbent team in March 2016.
 A second extension was awarded in February 2018 that provides for an additional five reports extending the work to the monitoring period June to November 2020.
-Over this time, CH2M was purchased by Jacobs.
+CH2M was purchased by Jacobs in August 2017.

-This report provides the eleventh set of data analysis and is presented as a stand-alone document to previous reports.
+This report provides the twelfth set of data analysis and is presented as a stand-alone document to previous reports.